Declaration on Corporate Governance

 Composition

 The Supervisory Board of FMC AG & Co.
-KGaA in the year under review consisted of the following members: Dr. Dieter Schenk (Chairman), Mr. Rolf A. Classon (Vice Chairman), Mr. William P. Johnston (until May 20, 2021), Mr. Gregory Sorensen, MD (since May 20, 2021), Dr. Dorothea Wenzel, Ms. Pascale Witz and Prof. Dr. Gregor Zünd.
+KGaA in the year under review consisted of the following members: Dr. Dieter Schenk (Chair), Mr. Rolf A. Classon (Vice Chair), Mr. Gregory Sorensen, MD, Dr. Dorothea Wenzel, Ms. Pascale Witz and Prof. Dr. Gregor Zünd.
 The members of the Supervisory Board of FMC AG & Co.
 KGaA are introduced here.
 The curricula vitae made available there in accordance with recommendation C.3 of the Code also include information on their term of office on the Company's Supervisory Board and information on positions held at group-internal and group-external listed and non-listed companies.

-Because of his extraordinary contributions to the company’s development and his comprehensive experience, Dr. Ben Lipps is also honorary chairman of the Supervisory Board of FMC AG & Co.
-KGaA.
+Dr. Ben Lipps also stepped down as honorary chair of the Supervisory Board of FMC AG & Co.
+KGaA in May 2022.

 The Supervisory Board of the Company is composed exclusively of shareholder representatives.
 It does not include any members who were previously members of the Management Board.